Tours Sitemap Accessibility Skiptocontent Search

 The Berber Academy (L'Académie berbère):

 Sifaw seems to know some secrets about the Berber Academy which he explicitly declined to reveal in his letter (in Arabic) that was intended for Gaddafi.
-The following is my own translation of what he said, according to this letter:
+The following is our translation of what he said according to this letter:

 "I know everything about Ait Ahmed despite the fact that I do not know him personally at all, and I know everything about this "Berber Academy" even though I was not one of its members, but all that is behind us now . . .
 Perhaps Ait Ahmed and Bosoud Mohamed Aarab (who is responsible for this Academy) know, to exchange "accusations" as usual, but why now?
 If it was the Libyan Intelligence that accused me of such charge then it is the stupidest secret service in the world.
 Why?
 I will not say why, but it is enough to say that Ait Ahmed was finished as a Berber before I was personally born since he is only a Kabylian; and that the charge that I belonged to Ait Ahmed's party had enabled me to know the exact identity of this person; this person is complicated by his war with his friend Ben Bella, and he did not include Tamazight in his program and his party's program only after the attempt on my life [in 1979] -- he asked for Tamazight to be listed as an official language after the attempt on my life, and therefore the charge ought to be directed at Ait Ahmed who was influenced by what I write in the open in your newspapers and not at myself.
 I heard he visited you [Gaddafi] last year and so why didn't you ask him?
 Regarding the "Berber Academy" I had no need for any academy because I am myself a Berber academy, but on the 18th of April 1985 you spoke about the academy and you said it was France that created the academy, and here on behalf of the "helpless" Bosoud Mohamed Aarab I will defend him and not defend myself.
 I came to know about this academy through an article by one of Ben Bella's friends: Mohamed Harbi, which I have read here in "Jeune Afrique", in 1978.
 Mohamed Aarab wanted to secure some financial funding from one of the wealthy Kabyles and this Kabyle was an infiltrator working for the Algerian and the French Intelligence at the same time, and when he intimidated him with a pistol one of the French Intelligence agents was ready to confront him, Mohamed Aarab was arrested, and that was the end of everything; and therefore it was surprising for you to go to Jado [Sifaw's home town in Nafusa Mountain] and lecture the Berbers about being agents of the French Intelligence when it was the French Intelligence that destroyed the alleged Berber Academy that "lived" on begging and donations from Algerian labourers."
 End of translation.